 The specification, or declaration, section is placed immediately after the implicit statement.
-This part of the program specifies the data types of variables that will be used by the main program.
-For instance, if our program were to use an integer referenced as
+This part of the programme specifies the data types of variables that will be used by the main programme.
+For instance, if our programme were to use an integer referenced as

 the_integer and a character string referenced as

-the_character, our program would now look like this.
+the_character, our programme would now look like this.

-PROGRAM program_name IMPLICIT none !
+PROGRAM programme_name IMPLICIT none !
 Start of the specification part !
 The integer variable INTEGER :: the_integer !
 The character variable CHARACTER :: the_character !
 End of the specification part !
-The rest of the code goes here END PROGRAM program_name
+The rest of the code goes here END PROGRAM programme_name

 As you can see in the code above, we now have two variables initialised.
 You should note that FORTRAN does not have a separate data type for strings.
 The character type covers both single characters and strings of characters.
 You do need to define how long the string will be, however, or the compiler will truncate it to a single character.
 Alternatively, you can include a wildcard, but this comes with its own drawbacks that I won’t be covering here.